michaelbZA/my-website/content/posts/fc-series/02-finance-bean-counter-to-business-partner.md

 ### 1. Develop Business Acumen

 Business partnership requires understanding the business beyond its financial statements.
-As Parmenter emphasizes in "Winning CFO" (2012), finance professionals need to "walk in the shoes" of operational colleagues:
+As Parmenter emphasises in "Winning CFO" (2012), finance professionals need to "walk in the shoes" of operational colleagues:

 - **Schedule regular operational visits**: Spend time understanding how different departments function
 - **Learn the industry language**: Master the terminology and metrics specific to your industry